 In a nutshell, dementia is a syndrome, and Alzheimer's is the cause of the symptom.

 When someone is told they have dementia, it means that they have significant memory problems as well as other cognitive difficulties, and that these problems are severe enough to get in the way of daily living.

-The confusion is felt on the part of patients, family members, the media, and even healthcare providers.
+The confusion is felt on the part of patients, family members, the media, and even health care providers.
 This article provides information to reduce the confusion by defining and describing these two common and often poorly understood terms.

-“Dementia” is a term that has replaced a more out-of-date word, “senility,” to refer to cognitive changes with advanced age.
+- “Dementia” is a term that has replaced a more out-of-date word, “senility,” to refer to cognitive changes with advanced age.

-Dementia includes a group of symptoms, the most prominent of which is memory difficulty with additional problems in at least one other area of cognitive functioning, including language, attention, problem solving, spatial skills, judgment, planning, or organization.
+- Dementia includes a group of symptoms, the most prominent of which is memory difficulty with additional problems in at least one other area of cognitive functioning, including language, attention, problem solving, spatial skills, judgment, planning, or organization.

-These cognitive problems are a noticeable change compared to the person’s cognitive functioning earlier in life and are severe enough to get in the way of normal daily living, such as social and occupational activities.
+- These cognitive problems are a noticeable change compared to the person’s cognitive functioning earlier in life and are severe enough to get in the way of normal daily living, such as social and occupational activities.

 In the same way, dementia means that there is something wrong with a person’s brain, but it does not provide any information about what is causing the memory or cognitive difficulties.